 |Weight: 383g / 13.5oz||Material: EPS inner, ABS shell||Comes with stickers!|

 This helmet has the MIPs anti-rotation technology we recommend in our top pick for adults.
 If you’re buying a helmet to protect your kids, this added tech is only $20 more than the non-MIPS version.
 It’s also on a decent sale right now.

 The really good thing about this is that it’s also rated for use as a biking helmet.
 That means you could actually save some money for once.
 It comes in one size for 49-55 cm (19.3-22.5 in) heads.

 This is the smaller version of the big-boy Capitan.
 It’s a really well-designed conch with dual-density EPS foam and an ABS shell.
 It has very easy-to-use secure fastening at the back and nice colors.

-For kids it’s easy to put on, breathable with big vents at the back and sides.
+For kids, it’s easy to put on, and breathable with big vents at the back and sides.
 Plus it can be customized with the included sticker sheets!